-One of the top priorities at the start of the transition process is to staff the incoming president's administration.
+One of the top priorities in the transition process is to staff the incoming president's administration.

-Trump has already announced several Cabinet picks and others whose positions are Cabinet-level, with more expected to come in the days and weeks ahead.
+Trump has already announced many Cabinet picks and others whose positions are Cabinet-level, with more expected to come in the days and weeks ahead.

 All Cabinet-level appointments need to be confirmed by the Senate before they are officially appointed.